RocketChat/docs-old/guides/administration/admin-panel/settings/oauth/gitlab-oauth-setup.md

 To use GitLab OAuth on your Rocket.Chat server, you are required to have a GitLab `URL`, `Id` and `Secret` gotten from the GitLab application.

-Follow these steps to enable GitlLab OAuth on your server.
+Follow these steps to enable GitLab OAuth on your server.

 * First, go to [Gitlab Application](https://gitlab.com/-/profile/applications)
 * You are presented with fields to complete.
 Fill in the Application name, redirect URI and other details then hit **Save application**